Conservation is at the heart of everything we do at Wellington Zoo.

 Wellington Zoo Local Conservation Grants

 In 2019, Wellington Zoo launched a local conservation grants programme.
 We currently support nine projects in the Wellington region and the Chatham Islands (part of our local Rongotai electorate) that help protect native wildlife and wild places.
-Applications will open again later in 2022, so follow us on Facebook, or sign up to our newsletter if you want to be notified.
+Applications open around September every year, so follow us on Facebook, or sign up to our newsletter if you want to be notified.

 WildCats Conservation Alliance